 If you think about it, most rooms in the house adhere to their own lighting scheme.
 Your living room is likely to have ambient lighting, perfect for relaxing and watching TV, whereas your kitchen is a practical space and much more likely to have bright lights.
 Similarly, your bathroom will need a significant amount of consideration as to how the room will be lit.

-If you’re looking for new lighting but aren’t sure where to start, then we’ve got all the expert advice and tips here.
+If you’re looking to install new bathroom lighting but aren’t sure where to start, then we’ve got all the expert advice and tips here.

 One of the ways in which bathroom lighting differs from other rooms in the house is simply because of the safety restrictions associated with the space.
 Bathroom fittings are marked with an IP number which is rated against the zone in which they can be safely installed.
 The zones are: